Met Gala: Celebrities Flaunting Left-Wing Political Statements Torched as 'An Out of Touch Clown Show'

 — Chrissy Clark (@chrissyclark_) September 14, 2021

-Rep. Maloney wore a that included large wings, which read, “Equal rights for women.”
+Rep. Maloney wore a dress that included large wings, which read, “Equal rights for women.”
 The congresswoman was also seen holding a tambourine with the words “ERA yes” — in reference to the passing of the Equal Rights Amendment.

 Rapinoe was spotted wearing a red suit with a blue shirt covered in white stars, and carrying a clutch adorned with the words, “In gay we trust.”